Dear Friends, Family, Clients, Potential Clients, Dreamers, Tinkerers, and World Changers,

 Thank you so much for believing in and supporting our mission here at Designblendz.
 We have grown so much as a collective since our conception back in July 2011 as a "blog of blending together all disciplines of design."

-The beginning of 2017 has been a crazy positive whirlwind for our company as we grow with new team members and continue to collaborate with our long time clients while forming new relationships.
-As we take a look back all that was accomplished in 2016, we truly can't be thankful enough for the opportunities we were granted.
+Since then, it's been a crazy positive whirlwind for our company, as we grow our team and continue to collaborate with our long-time clients while forming new relationships.
+We truly can't be thankful enough for the opportunities we have been granted.

-I believe professions of architecture and real estate development are changing below our feet.
-We are in the real estate revolution of our life-time.
-The era of technology is finally catching up to this profession as it has for a majority of other industries across decades.
-Real Estate has always been the last industry to change, and this is simply due to the fact that all other industries need to be doing well to spend money on "real estate" improvements.
+Here in 2020, I believe the professions of architecture and real estate development are changing below our feet.
+We are in the real estate revolution of our lifetime.
+The era of technology is finally catching up to this profession, as it has for a majority of other industries across decades.
+Real estate has always been the last industry to change, and this is simply due to the fact that all other industries need to be doing well to spend money on "real estate" improvements.

-2020 is going to be a major year for all things 3D.
-From design to visualizations, 3D is taking shape whether you like it or not.
-I believe the firms that will compete this year and many to come are those that truly understand the relationship of the virtual environment and it's impact on real life environments.
-By finally realizing that if it can be built perfectly in a computer, it should translate 99% effectively to the field through technology and processes.
+From design to visualizations, 3D is taking shape, whether you like it or not.
+I believe the firms that will remain competitive are those that truly understand the relationship of the virtual environment and its impact on real-life environments.
+The industry is finally realizing that if it can be built perfectly in a computer, it should translate 99% effectively to the field through technology and processes.
 Just like the auto industry.

 I am looking forward to what the future holds for our industry and excited to see the growth of our economy over this next year.
-I'm looking forward to sharing our experiences here at Designblendz in 2017 and looking forward to hearing from each and every one of you about what you are doing to stay competitive in our technology driven real estate environment.
+I'm looking forward to sharing our experiences here at Designblendz, and to hearing from each and every one of you about what you are doing to stay competitive in our technology-driven real estate environment.